 Alzheimer’s disease is the most common form of dementia.
 It is a neurological brain disorder named after a German physician, Alois Alzheimer, who first described it in 1906.

-Browse this section to learn about the possible causes for Alzheimer’s disease, what happens to the brain as the disease progresses, and what are the risk factors and symptoms.
+Browse this section to learn about the possible causes of Alzheimer’s disease, what happens to the brain as the disease progresses, and what are the risk factors and symptoms.

 “What’s the difference between dementia and Alzheimer’s?”
 We hear that all the time here at the Fisher Center for Alzheimer’s Research Foundation.
 It’s a common question, and doctors can sometimes contribute to the confusion.

 There are many reasons why it’s important to seek a doctor’s diagnosis as soon as possible.
-There are many causes for dementia symptoms and this may determine how to treat it.
+There are many causes of dementia symptoms, and this may determine how to treat it.